In this post, you’ll learn that $50 an hour is how much a year after taxes.

 $50 An Hour Is How Much A Month Part-Time

-For a part-time position over 4 weeks, the calculation becomes:
+For a part-time position over 4.33 weeks a month, the calculation becomes:

 Using the given rate of $50 per hour: